 Subject Theory Hours

-1. Prepa aration for classroom activities, including but not limited to:
+1. Pre eparation for classroom activities, including but not limited to:

 a.
 Choice of teaching methods

 b.
 Classroom setup

 c.
 Topic/subject matter 100

 d.
 Student assignments

 e.
 Materials and supplies

 f.
 Recordkeeping

-2. Prese ntation of information, including but not limited to:
+esentation of information, including but not limited to: a.
+Lectures (oral and written) b.
+Demonstrations c.
+Questions and answers d.
+Project methods e.
+Discussions 250

+3. Ap plication of practice, including but not limited to:

 a.
-Lectures (oral and written)
+Clinic supervision 100

 b.
-Demonstrations 250

-C. Questions and answers

-d.
-Project methods

-e.
-Discussions

-I

-3. Applio cation of practice, including but not limited to: 100
+Classroom management

+c.
+Client relations

 Subject Theory Hours

-b.
-Classroom management c.
-Client relations

 4. Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
 Written/practical assessment b.
 Communication skills 50

 TOTAL HOURS 500